irhdab/byob/README.md

 4) __Payloads__ (`byob.core.payloads`): reverse TCP shell designed to remotely import dependencies, packages & modules
 5) __Stagers__ (`byob.core.stagers`): generate unique payload stagers to prevent analysis & detection
 6) __Generators__ (`byob.core.generators`): functions which all dynamically generate code for the client generator
-7) __DAO__ (`byob.core.dao`): handles interaction between command & control server and the SQLite database
+7) __DAO__ (`byob.core.dao`): handles interaction between the command & control server and the SQLite database
 8) __Handler__ (`byob.core.handler`): HTTP POST request handler for remote file uploads to the server

 ________________________________________________________________________________________________

 ### To Do

 *Contributors welcome!
-Feel free to issue pull-requests with any new features or improvements you have come up with!*
+Feel free to issue pull requests with any new features or improvements you have come up with!*

 1) __Remote Import Encryption__ - encryption for data streams of packages/modules being remotely imported (to maintain confidentiality/authenticity/integrity and prevent any remote code execution vulnerabilities arising from deserialization)
 2) __Transport Types__ - add support for more transport types (HTTP/S, DNS, etc.)